madisona/django-nfl/README.txt

 getting common things like teams and the schedule for a week, etc...

 NOTE: This is a work in progress... it's not functional or useful now.
+  - All week game times are Eastern time

+todo:
+ - Store winners
+ - view to submit winners